 It is highly important to have someone who knows how to respond, and ask questions of the vocational expert.
 Having an attorney focused on every step of your claim takes the burden of managing your disability claim off your shoulders.

-You do not pay an attorney’s fee until you win benefits.
+Remember, you do not pay an attorney’s fee until you win benefits.